JaiprakashChoudhary/JaiprakashChoudhary/README.md

 _Adiyogi : The Source of Yoga_ by Sadhguru<br>
 _Man's Search for Meaning_ by Viktor Frankl<br>
 _Siddhartha : An Indian Tale_ by Hermann Hesse<br>
+_Four Thousand Weeks: Time Management for Mortals_ by Oliver Burkeman

 **Fiction**<br>
 _Animal Farm_ by George Orwell<br>